Nykh0/Discord-Mp-Bot/README.md

 This bot is under MIT license 3

 # Test server
-Once this bot will be implemented somewhere, I will post here an invite link to the server :)
+You can test this server on the Shootmania Discord Server : [Click here to join !](https://discord.gg/3kfe5)